FZsolter-WAGO/wms-linux-framework/README.md

 # WAGO Monitoring Solution Linux framework installer

 ## WARNING!
-Debian 10 is no longer supported!
+Debian is not supported currently, therefore WAGO stock firmware neither!
-### In case of WAGO 752-9xxx Edge Computer the stock FW3 firmware version or a fresh generic installation should be used
+### This is because of an unfortunate PHP error caused by the newest 8.1.27 version.
+Since a new release is planned that will be using PHP8.2 the issue will not be fixed.

-## Only Debian 11 and Ubuntu 22.04 are supported!
+## Only Ubuntu 22.04 is supported!

 Anything can have a mascot